Dhruv-Kapri/Students-marks-Prediction/README.md

 # Students-marks-Prediction
-A Logistic Regression model to predict final marks of students
+A Linear Regression model to predict final marks of students